AdaCore/gnatstudio/docs/users_guide/environment.rst

 * :file:`$HOME/.gps/properties.xml`

   Stores file-specific properties across GPS sessions.
-In particular, it contains the encoding to use for files where the default encoding isn't appropriate.
+In particular, it contains the encoding to use for files where the default encoding is not appropriate.